 The weather in Norway can range from clear blue skies, sparkling with sunlight and glittering snow, to snowstorms, hail, and darkness, sometimes all within the same hour.

-Freezing rain: When the raindrops freeze to ice as soon as they hit the ground it's called freezing rain.
-This covers the entire roadway with a thin layer of ice which makes is very dangerous to drive.
+Freezing rain: this occurs when raindrops freeze to ice as soon as they hit the ground.
+This covers the entire roadway with a thin layer of ice which makes it very dangerous to drive.
 You should avoid driving in these conditions.
-If you still have to drive, at least wait until the roads are ploughed and gritted and drive slowly.
+If you have to drive, at least wait until the roads are ploughed, and salted or gritted, and drive slowly.

 Check the Vegvesen app or visit Vegvesen.no for the latest weather and driving condition updates.